KAIF-0/KAIF-0/README.md

 👋 Hey there!
 I'm KAIF KHAN, a fresh tech enthusiast diving into the world of coding and open source.

-🌐 Currently a First year student pursuing BTech in INFORMATION TECHNOLOGY at USICT, GGSIPU.
+🌐 Currently a student pursuing BTech in INFORMATION TECHNOLOGY at USICT, GGSIPU.

 👨‍💻 I love to code, create and innovate, very interested in open-source collaboration.